 Crest View Recovery Center in Asheville, North Carolina provides nutrition counseling along with an array of addiction therapies and treatment methods.
 Your healthy recovery relies upon rehabilitation through a program meeting your individual needs.

 Crest View Recovery Center provides reality therapies you apply to your life each day after treatment ends.
-These therapies and educational sessions include life skills development, coping strategies, nutritional counseling, yoga, meditation, acupuncture and recreational therapy.
+These therapies and educational sessions include life skills development, coping strategies, nutritional counseling, yoga classes, meditation therapy, acupuncture treatment, and recreational therapy.

 - Intensive outpatient program

 - Individual therapy and group therapy

 - Reality-based therapy